 Without a doubt, the trap bar deadlift has a lower chance of injury to its users than a conventional straight bar deadlift.
-Although the deadlift shouldn’t be foregone due to chance of injury (not deadlifting, squatting, and working out, in general, is likely much more detrimental to your health,) the trap bar deadlift carries less risk of injury.

 Different Handle Heights

 “I want you to be in somewhat of an athletic jump position.
 If you imagine looking in the mirror from the side and jumping, and you go to the depth of your jump, and that’s where you’d feel comfortable, look in the mirror and see where that is, and align the handles to that.
 That’s the athletic position and that’s where I want you to be.
 That’s where you’re going to recruit the most motor units.”

 The Trap Bar is Great for Upper Body Strength

-Overhead presses, lying tricep presses, rows, landmine movements and more can all be done with the trap bar.
+Overhead presses, lying tricep presses, rows, landmine movements, and more can all be done with the trap bar.
 Many forget that a garage gym allows them to get extremely creative without the worry of others looking at them like they’re from another planet.
-Don’t think the trap bar is just for deadlifts, just like the squat rack isn’t just for squatting.
-There are a ton of exercises that with a little ingenuity can be done.
+Don’t think the trap bar is just for deadlifts, just like squat racks aren’t just for squatting.
+There are a ton of exercises that, with a little ingenuity, can be done with them.